Read time: 18 minutes | Core wound: “Without my achievements, I’m nothing.”

 You were seen for what you did, not who you were.

-You were the “star student,” the “talented athlete,” the “little entrepreneur.”
+“Star student.”
+“Talented athlete.”
+“Little entrepreneur.”
 These labels became cages.
-Any behavior outside the achievement framework went unnoticed or was gently redirected back toward performance.
+Behavior outside the achievement framework went unnoticed or got gently redirected back toward performance.

 Emotions?
 “You don’t have time for that, you have practice.”
 Exhaustion?
 “Winners push through.”
 Doubt?
 “You’re destined for greatness, don’t overthink it.”

-So you learned to split yourself.
-The performing self who received love, and the authentic self who learned to hide.
+You learned to split yourself.
+The performing self who received love.
+The authentic self who learned to hide.

 Relationships: The Real Test